 Above: Approaching the summit from Malaucène side.

 Woooohoooo.
 I’d had been feeling relatively fit, so I decided to try something a little crazy as the season winds down.
-I am a little surprised but really pleased that I managed this.
+I am a little surprised but really pleased that I managed to cycle all three sides of Mont Ventoux in a single day.

 Details of all three sides of Mont Ventoux, Le Géant de Provence: